Edward Henty: Portland

-The second vessel brought Mr. Francis Henty, who landed on 11 December and in course of time Mr. Stephen and Mr. Thomas followed.
+The second vessel brought Francis Henty, who landed on 11 December and in course of time Stephen Henty and Thomas Henty followed.
 Sheep were fetched across from Tasmania, pastures occupied, houses erected and land cultivated.
 The Henty brothers also engaged on bay whaling at Portland in the 1830s.
 The whale oil and baleen taken from southern right whales was shipped to Tasmania for export to London.